 You may already know from junior high biology that your body’s genes are made of deoxyribonucleic acid (DNA).
 If your body were a house, builders would use DNA as the prime material to build you.
 Your body is composed of over 20,000 genes, and 99% of them are the same in virtually everyone.

 The other 1%?
 Heredity—meaning something that is passed down from generations via genes and includes information such as hair and eye color and predispositions to certain medical conditions.

 While genes are something your body has, heredity is technically the right term to use when we talk about whether or not a trait your body possesses was handed down from your parents’ genes or if it’s something that your body developed over time.

 Is Snoring Hereditary?

 Snoring is caused by the vibrations of certain parts of the airway as air rushes past during sleep.
 The airway vibrates because the tissues of the mouth and throat are relaxed during sleep.
-Genetics provides the geometry of a person’s airway, and those with a family history of snoring were more likely to snore than people that didn’t.

 Risk Factors for Developing Obstructive Sleep Apnea

 Only because you snore doesn’t necessarily mean you will develop one of the three types of sleep apnea though your odds of doing so are certainly higher.

 When a person is at risk for developing Obstructive Sleep Apnea (OSA), generally, the following risk factors are present.
 In order to better understand them, let’s break them down by heredity, genetics, or controllable factors, such as obesity, alcohol consumption, or exercising.